April 17, 2008 “I’m going to be honest with you Mrs. Conner; I’m not sure how well she can see at all.”

-There are five days before our appointment at Emory.
+Later that evening There are five days before our appointment at Emory.
 120 long hours.
 That’s a lot of time to think.
 Is it something I did while I was pregnant?
 Something I ate, maybe?
 Did I not take enough vitamins?

 No – I’m assured by a still small voice, “‘Who sinned, this man or his parents, that he was born blind?’
 ‘Neither this man nor his parents sinned’, said Jesus, ‘but this happened so that the work of God might be displayed in his life.’”
 John 9:3.